Moules frites

 About this recipe

 Growing up in Nice, seafood was just part of everyday life.
-We would eat big, salty platters near the Cours Saleya market with the Mediterranean a few steps away, and moules frites appeared on the table regularly.
+We would eat big platters of moules frites near the Cours Saleya market with the Mediterranean a few steps away.
+I know.
+The luxury!
 I still remember the first time a huge steaming pan landed in front of us.
-Within minutes everyone had parsley on their fingers, shells in their hands, and grins that felt wider than the boulevard.
-Any idea of table manners disappeared.
-Opening shell after shell was all that mattered.
+Within minutes everyone had parsley on their fingers, shells in their hands, and grins that felt wider than the English boulevard.
+Any idea of table manners disappeared, all that mattered was opening shell after shell and enjoying every bite.

-I have an actual system for eating moules frites.
-I choose one empty shell and use it like a little pair of tongs to pull the mussel meat from the next one.
-Some people like to build chaotic mountains of empty shells, but I line mine up in neat rows.
-I still do.
+I also have an actual system for eating moules frites.
+I use one empty shell like a little pair of tongs to pull the mussel meat from the next one.
+Some people build chaotic mountains of empty shells, but I line mine up in neat rows like a crazy person, and I still do.

 Where moules frites comes from

-Who first decided to serve moules aux frites is a question that can keep a French and Belgian table teasing each other all evening.
-Both claim the idea, both have good arguments, and honestly, both deserve it.
-Moules frites marinière is a meal where the exact origin matters less than the fact that it is simply very hard to beat.
+Who first decided to serve moules aux frites is a question that can keep a French and Belgian table arguing all evening.
+Both claim the dish, both have good arguments, and honestly both deserve some credit.
+What does seem clear is that moules frites are daughters of the north, born from the geography of coastlines that had mussels in abundance and a potato culture that was already there.

 The marinière broth

-A spoonful of crème fraîche stirred in at the end is optional but lovely.
+A spoonful of crème fraîche stirred in at the end is optional but lovely. too.
 It softens the sharp edges of the wine and gives the broth a gentle creaminess that makes it even better for dipping.
 Some cooks always add it, others prefer the broth clean and winey.
-My advice is to make both versions and experience which one you prefer.
+My advice is to try both and see which one you prefer.